azarrias/azarrias.github.io/_posts/2015-09-15-solar-system.md

 lang: en
 ---

-This is one of the first projects that I did with Unity around 2016, a solar system simulation of sorts.
+This is one of the first projects that I did with Unity, a solar system simulation of sorts.

+<!--more-->

 It was an exercise for the Michigan State University courses on Game Development.
-When you click on a planet on the main scene or on the minimap, the main camera will follow it.

-<!--more-->

 Through this project I learned about some of the game engine's topics, such as:
 * Creating materials